ianrae/fieldcopy/README.md

 dest.setName(Optional.ofNullable(tmp1);
 ```

+## Lists
+FieldCopy supports java.util.List fields and will do a shallow copy of their contents to a new ArrayList.

 ## Sub-Objects
 FieldCopy considers a field that is a Java bean to be a "sub-object".
 It looks for a registered converter
 and uses it if available.